pacphi/docker-terraform-and-jenkins/README.md

 ## Jenkins pipeline workflow

 Once you have authored and smoke-tested a module you'll want to invoke it from a Jenkins pipeline job.
 Each module consumes variables and stores state in a backend provider.
 Variables may contain sensitive configuration, and in some instances, configuration is owned or defined by different parties.
-Therefore, it make sense to divide configuration supplied by a *user* and an *operator*.
+Therefore, it makes sense to divide configuration supplied by a *user* and an *operator*.
 Users will author and maintain configuration in a Git repository.
 Operators will author and maintain sensitive configuration in either Artifactory or a version-managed, encrypted cloud storage bucket.

 For examples of *user-supplied* configuration visit the [user](https://github.com/pacphi/docker-terraform-and-jenkins/tree/user) branch of this Git repository.